 If you provide information to us about a third party, we assume that you are entitled to disclose that information to us (or otherwise have taken action to procure that authorization) and you agree to indemnify us fully from any third party claim against us in connection therewith.

-The Reserve Bank of India (the 'RBI') altered certain norms relating to the issuance of rupee denominated bonds (commonly known as 'masala' bonds) in the overseas market ('Rupee Bonds') pursuant to two circular's dated September 22nd, 2017 (the 'Circulars').
+Earlier this month, the Reserve Bank of India (the 'RBI') published certain norms relating to the issuance of rupee denominated bonds (also commonly known as 'masala' bonds) in the overseas market ('Rupee Bonds') pursuant to a circular dated June 7, 2017 (the 'Circular').